seratch/httpilot/readme.md

 ```

 The default value for "Accept-Charset" is "UTF-8".
-Off course, it's possible to specify other encoding values.
+Needless to say, it's possible to specify other encoding values.

 ```java
 Request request = new Request("http://example.com/", "EUC-JP");